 The Environmental Studies major requires you to complete a 4-credit internship as part of the ENVI 488/489 course.
 Generally a 4-credit internship requires approximately 140 hours (or about 10 hours per week over a semester).

 Faculty can be a valuable resource to you in helping you to find an internship that meets your academic goals and interests.
 They can put you in touch with colleagues or organizations that may be seeking interns.
 While searching for an internship, you will want to secure a faculty member to sponsor your internship.
-You must select as your faculty sponsor one of the faculty members on the Environmental Studies Coordinating Committee and register for the internship as ENVI 624.
+You must select as your faculty sponsor an Environmental Studies faculty member or an affiliated faculty member and register for the internship as ENVI 624.
 You and your faculty sponsor should work together to plan all aspects of your internship and complete your learning contract.
 The role of an internship faculty sponsor is to oversee your experience and award a grade or credit for the completed internship based on feedback received from your site supervisor, whether or not you completed your assignments, and what you demonstrate that you have learned from the internship.

 A learning contract outlines what you intend to learn and accomplish during your internship, and are filled out once you have secured an internship.
 It represents an agreement between you, your internship site supervisor, and your faculty sponsor on mutual intentions and expectations for the internship.
 In your learning contract you should describe your learning goals, specific strategies for achieving those goals, and methods for documenting their accomplishment.
 You are detailing what you want to learn, what your supervisor needs to have done, and how your faculty sponsor wants you to demonstrate what you have learned.
 You may want to produce a rough draft of your learning contract to review and discuss with your faculty sponsor and site supervisor before filling out the final version.